 Step 2: Find developers that match your criteria and needs.
-Look at portfolios and read reviews, ask friends, colleagues, search the web.
-Ask yourself exactly what you want from your developer, are you looking for a one off or do want a lasting partnership?
+Look at portfolios and read reviews, ask friends, and colleagues, and search the web.
+Ask yourself exactly what you want from your developer, are you looking for a one-off, or do want a lasting partnership?
 Do you want to leave your project in their hands or take a more active role?
 What’s your quality/price/timeframe trade-off?

 Step 3: Get quotes from several companies, it’s risk-free and gives you an idea of the market price for what you require.

-Find more information out about developer companies that you like and ask for their prices and fees. (some companies have additional fees).
-Check their willingness to communicate, the standard of communication and swiftness of reply.
+Find more information about developer companies that you like and ask for their prices and fees. (some companies have additional fees).
+Check their willingness to communicate, the standard of communication, and the swiftness of reply.